• Skip to primary navigation

 River Discovery Center.

-Paducah is located at the confluence of the Ohio and Tennessee Rivers, making it a vital stopping point early on in our country's history.
-Many people probably do not realize how important and how efficient shipping via America's rivers is even during this modern age.
+Paducah’s location at the junction of two rivers made it a vital stopping point early on in our country’s history.
+Many people probably do not realize how important and how efficient shipping via America’s rivers is even during this modern age.

-The River Discovery Center is dedicated to preserving the heritage of America's rivers with featured exhibits and educational programs.
+The River Discovery Center is dedicated to preserving the heritage of America’s rivers with featured exhibits and educational programs.
 It is a great place for children to explore.
+They will love learning about river habitats and interacting at the 7 music stations around the museum.
 My favorite thing there?
-The boat simulator that allows you to "drive" a boat of your choice during a daytime or nighttime scenario.
+The boat simulator which allows you to “drive” a boat of your choice during a daytime or nighttime scenario.
 Check out the video below for a quick glimpse.

 Bird Quilt.